python-qt-tools/PySide2-stubs/README.md

 Maintainer: Philippe Fremy, with inspiration from the [PyQt5-stubs project](https://github.com/python-qt-tools/PyQt5-stubs/).

 If you want to use `mypy` with your `PySide2` project and found the official stubs to be of insufficient quality, you are at the right place.
-This project improves significantly the official stubs delivered by [Qt for PySide2](https://pypi.org/project/PySide2/).
+This project improves the official stubs delivered by [Qt5 for Python/PySide2](https://pypi.org/project/PySide2/).
-The work here takes heavy inspiration from the [PyQt5-stubs](https://github.com/python-qt-tools/PyQt5-stubs/) and [PyQt6-stubs](https://github.com/python-qt-tools/PyQt6-stubs/) projects.

-Improvements include:
+###Improvements:
 * fix Signal to make it accept method emit()
 * fix qVersion() returning string, not bytes
 * fix QMessageBox.warning, information, critical, question, about, aboutQt to accept None as parent argument